Skip to content

 Masking description

-Although the study is open label however in order to minimize the potential impact of treatment knowledge, treatment allocation, dose information, PK/AAG assessment schedule and concentration data, as well as other data that may result in systematic unblinding will not be available to the Clinical Trial Team (CTT) (particularly clinicians, trial statisticians, trial programmers) until the database is locked after IA of Cohorts 1-2.
-After interim database lock, the CTT would be unblinded with the results, however, the blinding will then be continued for Cohorts 3-5 until the final database is locked.
+Although the study was open label, in order to minimize the potential impact of treatment knowledge, treatment allocation, dose information, PK/AAG assessment schedule and concentration data, as well as other data that could result in systematic unblinding, were not available to the Clinical Trial Team (CTT) (particularly clinicians, trial statisticians, trial programmers) until the database was locked after IA of Cohorts 1-2.
+After interim database lock, the CTT would be unblinded with the results, however, the blinding would then be continued for Cohorts 3-5 until the final database was locked.

 Intervention model description

-This will be an adaptive, multicenter, randomized, open label, sequential cohort study in participants aged ≥ 12 years old in Cohorts 1-2 and \< 12 years old to ≥ 6 months in Cohorts 3-5 with a diagnosis of moderately severe and severe P. falciparum malaria.
-In Cohorts 1-2, participants will get randomized to one of the three treatment arms (2 dose of intravenous cipargamin or intravenous artesunate - comparator ).
-After Cohort 2, interim analysis will be performed to take one best dose of intravenous cipargamin forward for Cohorts 3-5.
-Participants in Cohorts 3-5 with be randomized to one of two treatments arms ( intravenous cipargamin or intravenous artesunate - comparator).
+This was an adaptive, multicenter, randomized, open label, sequential cohort study in participants aged ≥ 12 years old in Cohorts 1-2 and \< 12 years old to ≥ 6 months in Cohorts 3-5 with a diagnosis of moderately severe and severe P. falciparum malaria.
+In Cohorts 1-2, participants were randomized to one of the three treatment arms (2 dose of intravenous cipargamin or intravenous artesunate - comparator).
+After Cohort 2, interim analysis was performed to take one best dose of intravenous cipargamin forward for Cohorts 3-5.
+Participants in Cohorts 3-5 were randomized to one of two treatments arms (intravenous cipargamin or intravenous artesunate - comparator).

 Eligibility